zavrelj/zavrelj.github.io/_posts/2015-06-23-docker-on-ubuntu-vm.markdown

 disqus: true
 ---

 To install Docker on Ubuntu you need slightly more than you'll get from official installation guide.
+I will show you what.

 I tried to put it all together.